 Bantu knots are wildly popular throughout the world for being fashionable, fun, and highly customizable.
-They’ve been loved by everyone, from the runways of the most expensive fashion houses, to the ancient tribes of Northern Africa, to Jada Pinkett Smith’s character in “The Matrix”.
-Predominantly known within the black community as a protective hairstyle or an easy way to stretch your hair without using heat, the history of Bantu Knots place them as a long-standing tradition in Black and African culture rather than a simple style that is “just hair”.
+They're loved by everyone, from the runways of the most expensive fashion houses, to the ancient tribes of Northern Africa, to Jada Pinkett Smith’s character in “The Matrix”.
+Predominantly known within the black community as a protective hairstyle or an easy way to stretch your hair without using heat, the history of Bantu Knots place them as a long-standing tradition in Black and African culture rather than just a fun hairstyle (although it is both!)

 The word "Bantu" is a term used to describe the 300 to 600 ethnic groups within southern Africa that spoke the Bantu language.
-Although said ethnic groups all differ culturally as individual groups, with over 100 million people speaking variations of the Bantu language in southern and central Africa.
+These ethnic groups all differ culturally as individual groups, with over 100 million people speaking variations of the Bantu language in southern and central Africa.

 The history of Bantu knots

-Exactly how these languages made their way into southern Africa remains unclear and is debated, however it is documented that those groups of Bantu speakers have achieved many incredible cultural developments and have built beautiful fortresses that still stand today, for example the Zimbabwe Ruins, the remains bustling city located in Zimbabwe near Lake Mutirikwe and the town of Masvingo.
+Exactly how these languages made their way into southern Africa remains unclear and is debated.
+However, it is documented that those groups of Bantu speakers have achieved many incredible cultural developments and have built beautiful fortresses that still stand today, such as the Zimbabwe Ruins, the remains bustling city located in Zimbabwe near Lake Mutirikwe and the town of Masvingo.

 Today the hairstyle has been reinvented in several ways, and still remains a staple for Black women around the world, especially those wearing their hair in natural styles.
 They are worn by African women of certain cultural groups with a sense of pride and are a strong representation of women in the community wearing a natural hairstyle passed down from generation to generation.
 Although many African-Americans do not know where their roots lie in Africa, it's an amazing feat that we have been able to keep this tradition and style alive in our communities and families today.

-The issue with this lack of credit to the Black community is simple and Ebony magazine called it 'columbusing' in reference to magazines giving credit to the wrong people.
-This essentially means that a white person attempts to take credit for discovering something that already existed, thereby removing said thing from its roots and its cultural significance to the community that actually discovered it.
+The issue with this lack of credit to the Black community is simple.
+Ebony magazine refers to it 'Columbusing' in reference to magazines giving credit to the wrong people.
+This essentially means that white culture attempts to take credit for discovering something that already existed, thereby removing said thing from its roots and its cultural significance to the community that actually discovered it.

-Cultural appropriation is particularly threatening with regard to Black hair because Black women have had to fight for equal representations in several industries and for our beauty to be valued by society.
+Cultural appropriation is particularly threatening with regard to Black hair because Black women have had to fight for equal representation in many industries and for our beauty to be valued by society.
 Often times when Black women have worn traditionally Black hairstyles it is written off as 'unprofessional' or 'ghetto,' but when white women do it, suddenly it's fashionable or a 'new' trend.